CherryLend/cherrylend-v2-spec/README.md

 Borrowers:
 * They can get their collateral back once they pay back the correct amount of interest

-The validators will be written in Aiken.
+The contracts will be written in Aiken.
 There will be three main contracts:
 * A loan contract that holds the original loan offer UTXOs, handling the validation of lenders canceling a loan offer and a borrower receiving a loan.
 When the borrower receives the loan, they will send their collaterals to be locked up at the collateral contract.
 *  A collateral contract that will handle the validations of lenders liquidating the collateral and borrowers repaying the loan with interest.
 The loan and interest UTxO will be sent to the interest contract.
 *  An interest contract that will handle the validations of the lenders getting back their original loan with interest

 ### Splitting Loan Offer Into Multiple UTXOs And Selecting Loan UTXOs For Borrowers
 When a lender submits a loan offer, we will split the initial loan into multiple small loans to be locked up at the loan contract.
-Each split up UTxO will contain an equal amount of assets, but the amount may vary for different tokens.
+Each split up UTxO will contain an equal amount of assets(or a multiplier of that amount).
+The amount may vary for different tokens.
 The parameters for each asset regarding the amount of asset in each loan UTxO will be disclosed openly through our GitHub repo.

 When a borrower searches for a loan, we will use an algorithm that gives priority to loan offers submitted earliest.
 The probability of a loan offer being selected increases exponentially with the time elapsed since the lender submitted it.
 Lenders that submitted a large loan will have a higher chance of being selected, as they will contribute more UTxOs to the pool.